 Can I use a crib instead of a bassinet?

 Yes, you can use a crib instead of a bassinet.
 In fact, some parents find that a crib is more comfortable and spacious for their baby than a bassinet.
+(Also you might want to read about the benefits of a crib vs floor bed for your baby).
 However, it’s important to keep in mind that cribs are not designed for newborns.
 Once your baby outgrows the bassinet, they will need to move into a crib.